aro-network/aro-docs/docs/user-guides/software-setup.md

 Before preparing the machine, review the recommended system requirements for running the ARO Client image on [**this page**](/docs/edge-node/device-specs#recommended-requirements-for-software-clients-aro-client).

-<span style="color:red">Special Note for Previewnet Node Operators:</span>
+<span style={{color: 'red'}}>Special Note for Previewnet Node Operators:</span>

-<span style="color:red">The VM-based installation method is deprecated and no longer supported in the coming Testnet due to performance limitations, particularly for edge services like PCDN.</span>
+<span style={{color: 'red'}}>The VM-based installation method is deprecated and no longer supported in the coming Testnet due to performance limitations, particularly for edge services like PCDN.</span>

-<span style="color:red">If you are currently using a VM-based installation of the ARO Client (e.g., from the Previewnet phase when VM installations were supported), we strongly recommend migrating to the bare-metal installation method (See tutorials below) as soon as possible.</span>
+<span style={{color: 'red'}}>If you are currently using a VM-based installation of the ARO Client (e.g., from the Previewnet phase when VM installations were supported), we strongly recommend migrating to the bare-metal installation method (See tutorials below) as soon as possible.</span>

 Please follow the tutorials below (Part 1, 2, & 3) to get your ARO Client ready for the coming Testnet.